ksu-cs-textbooks/cis580/content/15-heightmap-terrain/04-using-the-terrain.md

     }
 ```

 The interface defines a single method, `GetHeightAt()`.
-Note that we take the X and Z coordiate - these are _world coordinates_ in the game.
+Note that we take the X and Z coordinate - these are _world coordinates_ in the game.
 The return value is the Y world coordinate corresponding to the elevation of the terrain at `x` and `z`.

 ## Refactoring FPSCamera